+'''

 ucc>set output=/work registry=https://....

+'''

-You can also clear a property (set it to null) by using unset ucc>unset registry commands.
-You can use to make commands shorter and more readable.
-It's also useful to pre-set certain things in your preferences file.
+You can also clear a property (set it to null) by using unset in commands.
+You can use this to make commands shorter and more readable.
+It's also possible and useful to pre-set certain things in your preferences file.